From 04.01.2021, only contracted customers of DPD Eesti AS can send parcels to the United Kingdom.

 Carrying out customs procedures automatically extends the delivery time of consignments.

 Customs clearance will be done for each parcel going to UK.
 Additional surcharge for customer will be applied - 5,60€ (+ surcharges added according to the customer's price list).
-In the absence of documents necessary for customs or in the provision of incomplete information in the documents, additional surcharges may be added to the cost of delivery.

 In addition to the correct parcel label the sender should attached next document to the parcel: